Balanced ternary: Conversion from unbalanced ternary

 which is represented as all ones in either conventional or biased form.

 As a result, if these two representations are used for balanced and unsigned ternary numbers, an unsigned n-trit positive ternary value can be converted to balanced form by adding the bias b and a positive balanced number can be converted to unsigned form by subtracting the bias b.
 Furthermore, if x and y are balanced numbers, their balanced sum is x + y − b when computed using conventional unsigned ternary arithmetic.
 Similarly, if x and y are conventional unsigned ternary numbers, their sum is x + y + b when computed using balanced ternary arithmetic.

 Conversion from any integer base to balanced ternary

-We may convert to balanced ternary with the following formula:
+Conversion to balanced ternary can be done with the following formula: